-With almost 40-years’ experience in waste-oil combustion, EnergyLogic has answered some great questions about our products and used-oil recycling.
+With almost 40-years’ experience in waste-oil combustion, EnergyLogic has answered some great questions about our products and used-oil recycling with our Waste Oil FAQ.
 Here are SOME of the most-frequently-asked questions we get.
 If this list doesn’t answer YOUR question, please LET US KNOW and we’ll be glad to help.

 We want you to get the best deal on the system that’s right for you...

 EnergyLogic has a knowledgeable and growing network of dealers and technicians throughout the United States and in select international locations.
 EnergyLogic products are also available by special order at most major US auto-parts stores.